xriss/timecake/readme.md

-After running this semi hosting version successfully it will have set the clock correctly and you can flash back to the normal version *and* retain the correct time.
+After running this semi hosting version successfully it will have set the clock correctly so you can flash back to the normal version *and* retain the correct time.
+This is how I am currently setting the time :)